 - Offering subsidized health education programs and meeting space for non profit groups

 - Providing health professions education to medical, nursing and allied health students.

 “Upper Valley Smiles,” A Free Dental Health Program for School Kids

-APD is unique in the Upper Valley in offering “Upper Valley Smiles,” a school-based oral health program for children enrolled in the Lebanon, Enfield, Canaan, Hartford elementary schools and the Richards School in Newport.
+APD is unique in the Upper Valley in offering “Upper Valley Smiles,” a school-based oral health program for children enrolled in the Lebanon, Enfield, Canaan, Hartford, and Hartland elementary schools and the Richards School in Newport.
 In addition to providing classroom education, free dental screenings, fluoride varnish and sealant applications, the oral health program includes a limited number of cash vouchers for uninsured and/or underinsured children needing emergency care and follow-up treatment for restorative care.
-In the fall of 2012, APD’s school based program received a grant from the Northeast Delta Dental Foundation to expand the program at the Richards School in Newport, allowing more children to participate.
+Starting in the 2015-16 school year, interim therapeutic restorations (“temporary fillings”) will be offered in our NH schools.

-With generous financial support from the Dept of Community Health Improvement at DHMC, and the Boyle Fund at the Vermont Community Foundation, APD’s community-based oral health program is offered for young children and their parents participating in WIC clinics held in Lebanon, Enfield and Hartford.
+In addition to the school dental program above, APD’s dental hygienist also provides, with generous financial support from the Office of Community Health Improvement at DHMC, an oral health program offered for young children and their parents participating in WIC clinics held in Lebanon, Enfield and Hartford.
 The WIC oral health program includes parent education, dental screenings and preventive services for children (including fluoride varnish) and referrals to dentists for restorative treatment.

 Community Benefits Reports

 Each year, APD is required to submit a report to the State of New Hampshire to give an account of its community health mission and financial activity.